-About two years ago, I gave up my washer and dryer for one whole year.
+About 2 years ago, I gave up my washer and dryer for a whole year.
 I was trying to figure out what type of homesteading was right for me, and I desperately needed to save money too.

 However, I’m glad I gained the knowledge that I did in that year.

 I’m going to share with you how you can properly hand wash your clothes.
 As well as share a few of the lessons I learned along the way that year.

 1. Find the Right Wash Basin

 If you are going to hand wash your clothes the old fashioned way, then having the right washbasin is essential.

 Some people choose to do their laundry outside and use 2 galvanized tubs.
 If you are okay with doing laundry outdoors, then this might be a good option for you.

 However, outdoor laundry becomes an issue if you don’t want to boil water outdoors or carry boiling water outdoors for you to do the washing.
 Nor is it great during the winter or rainy months.

 I knew I needed an indoor set-up that I could still use the modern conveniences I had available to me.